eternauta1337/ethernaut-cli/packages/ethernaut-optigov/README.md

 # ethernaut-optigov

-Tasks for interacting the Optimism retroactive public goods funding rounds (RetroPGF)
+Tasks for interacting with the Optimism Agora API, including RetroPGF rounds, governance proposals, and delegation.

 ## What

-This plugin enables seamless interaction with Optimism’s Retroactive Public Goods Funding (RetroPGF) rounds.
-It allows users to access data on rounds, projects, and votes, streamlining participation and analysis within the Optimism ecosystem.
+This plugin enables seamless interaction with Optimism’s Retroactive Public Goods Funding (RetroPGF) rounds, allowing users to access RetroPGF rounds, governance proposals, delegation, and voting data.
+It streamlines participation in governance and funding processes within the Optimism ecosystem.
 Perfect for tracking funding and engaging with the RetroPGF process.

 ## Installation